flame-engine/flame/doc/collision_detection.md

 about at the moment but that might later come back in to view so they are not completely removed from the game.

-These are just examples of how you could use these types, there will be a lot more usecases for them so don't doubt to use them even if your use-case isn't listed here.
+These are just examples of how you could use these types, there will be a lot more use cases for them so don't doubt to use them even if your use case isn't listed here.

 ### HasCollidables
 If you want to use this collision detection in your game you have to add the `HasCollidables` mixin